Peacocks, Plants, Ponds & Pops

 Los Angeles County Arboretum & Botanic Garden – Arcadia

-Another slice of local heaven is located within 15 minutes of our house, a spot that not only contains beautiful plants and flowers, but, during the summer, becomes an incredible venue that provides music (along with accompanying peafowl) in a magical setting (more on that later).
+Another slice of local heaven is the Arcadia Arboretum, located within 15 minutes of our house, a spot that not only contains beautiful plants and flowers but, during the summer, becomes an incredible venue that provides music (along with accompanying peafowl) in a magical setting (more on that later).

-The Los Angeles County Arboretum & Botanic Garden is basically a 127-acre museum located across the street from the Santa Anita Racetrack in Arcadia, a city just east of Pasadena.
+The Arcadia Arboretum is a 127-acre museum located across the street from the Santa Anita Racetrack in Arcadia, a city just east of Pasadena.
 It’s home to plant collections from all over the world, including many rare and endangered species, while also serving as an animal sanctuary, including a bunch of loud and beautiful peafowl, which we got to see up close and personal this morning.
 These peacocks (male) were strutting their stuff trying to get the peahens’ (females) attention.

-The Arboretum’s peafowl that roam the grounds are descendants of a pair imported by “Lucky” Baldwin (more on him later) from India in the 1880’s.
-As stated, these peacocks are as loud as they are beautiful (many of the arboretum’s neighbors complain about the noise, but sorry folks, these peafowl were here long before you arrived).
+The Arboretum’s peafowl that roams the grounds are descendants of a pair imported by “Lucky” Baldwin (more on him later) from India in the 1880’s.
+As stated, these peacocks are as loud as they are beautiful (many of the arboretum’s neighbors complain about the noise, but sorry folks, these peafowls were here long before you arrived).

-We walked the grounds for about two hours, although you could spend a lot more time here.
-I’ll just mention some of the highlights we really enjoyed.
+We walked the grounds of the Arcadia Arboretum for about two hours, although you could spend a lot more time here.
+I’ll just mention some of the highlights we enjoyed.
 The Tropical Greenhouse contains orchids and other tropical plants in a jungle-like setting.
 This orchid collection contains over 1,700 species making it one of the largest species collections of orchids in the world.
 We also walked along the path through what we believe was Spanish moss.

-To get to our next destination we had to walk through Australia and Africa, which would be a hell of a trick in real life.
-The Arboretum has a very peaceful vibe, and the smells that emanate from the plant life enhance the experience.
+To get to our next destination, we had to walk through Australia and Africa, which would be a hell of a trick in real life.
+The Arcadia Arboretum has a very peaceful vibe and the smells that emanate from the plant life enhance the experience.

 Next stop was the Tule Pond, home to birds, fish, wood ducks and turtles.
 Tule Pond and Baldwin Lake (across the paved road) are the only natural water features in the Arboretum.
 Tule Pond was named for the tule (giant sedge) growing along its banks.

-These were used by the Tonga people for construction of their thatched homes.
+The Tonga people used these for construction of their thatched homes.
 Near the pond are several willows which were important for food and shelter.
 The Indians chewed on the inner willow bark or leaves, which relieved their aches and pains.
-The chemical that made these people feel better was isolated, and is the active ingredient in aspirin.
+The chemical that made these people feel better was isolated and is the active ingredient in aspirin.
 We were more interested in the ducks and the beauty this morning.